-For continued Scripture engagement efforts to be sustainable among Deaf communities, translation, and resources to serve them are needed.
-For the period from April 1, 2022 to December 31, 2022, more than 2 million sign language Scripture videos were engaged with.
-We also distributed Bible content in 45+ sign languages across 20+ countries.
+For continued Scripture engagement efforts be sustainable to among Deaf communities, translation, and resources to serve them are needed.
+For the year ended December 31, 2023, more than 2 million sign language Scripture videos were engaged with.
+The Organization also distributed Bible content in 81 sign languages across 20+ countries.
 This alone provides the capacity for bible access in the heart language of more than 16 million Deaf.
-Monthly online streams of Scripture have increased 3X, leading to 116,000 streams per month.
+Monthly online streams of Scripture have increased year over year, leading to 160,000 streams per month.
 As these Deaf lives are transformed, a solid foundation is being built for them to lead the way in establishing daily scripture absorption in their lives and in their communities.

-Being that the Deaf people groups are among the most unengaged with Gospel and that only 2% of the world's 70 Million Deaf people have ever experienced the Gospel message in a format they understand, the above-mentioned efforts are changing these startling statistics.
+Considering that Deaf people groups are among the most unengaged with the Gospel and that only 2% of the world's 70 Million Deaf people have ever experienced the Gospel message in a format they understand, the above-mentioned efforts are changing these startling statistics.
 A unified movement has begun and continues to function to ensure the Deaf are part of the Great Commission command.